mrkolarik/3D-brain-segmentation/README.md

 # Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation
-Hello everyone, this is a repository containing code to Paper "Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation" published at MDPI Applied sciences journal - https://www.mdpi.com/2076-3417/9/3/404.
+Hello everyone, this is a repository containing code to Paper "Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation" published at MDPI Applied sciences journal - https://www.mdpi.com/2076-3417/9/3/404 .

 Most useful parts of this repository are python keras scripts with source code for 2D and 3D Dense-U-Net network models.
 Its an upgraded U-Net that we obtained better results than with classic U-Net and current hardware is capable of fitting it into GPU memory.
 Happy experimenting and let me know if any of your work is inspired by our work :) !

+Please cite our work as:
+Kolařík, M., Burget, R., Uher, V., Říha, K., & Dutta, M. K. (2019).
+Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation.
+Applied Sciences, 9(3), vol. 9, no. 3.

+Article{kolavrik2019optimized,
+  title={Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation}, author={Kola{\v{r}}{\'\i}k, Martin and Burget, Radim and Uher, V{\'a}clav and {\v{R}}{\'\i}ha, Kamil and Dutta, Malay Kishore}, journal={Applied Sciences}, volume={9}, number={3}, pages={404}, year={2019},
+  publisher={Multidisciplinary Digital Publishing Institute} }

-The Code is inspired by great repository [Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras](https://github.com/jocicmarko/ultrasound-nerve-segmentation.)
+The Code is inspired by great repository [Deep Learning Tutorial for Kaggle Ultrasound Nerve Segmentation competition, using Keras](https://github.com/jocicmarko/ultrasound-nerve-segmentation)
 The Dense-Unet architecture was inspired by papers [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf) and [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf).
 The original U-Net architecture was inspired by paper [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).